Information, Advice and guidance.

-Thank you for choosing CALAT for your studies.
+Thank you for choosing to look at CALAT for your studies.

 CALAT is committed to the advancement of equality and diversity throughout all of its activities and centres of learning.